chrisdotgrubb/calcifer-project2/README.md

 # Car service records app

 This project is to showcase my ability to perform CRUD operations using Mongo, Express, Node, and EJS.
 It is for a hypothetical auto repair shop that needs to keep track of customer records, their cars, and the services performed on those cars.
 This is done through nested embedded models.
-There is also a seperate model to keep track of all of the services being done in the shop.
+There is also a separate model to keep track of all the services being done in the shop.

 [Deployed with fly.io](https://calcifer-project2.fly.dev/)

 Node and Express were used for the functionality of this app.
 HTML was used to create the pages, with EJS allowing for the display of dynamic content.
 Mongo was used as a database to store all of that content, with Mongoose allowing for easier access and communication between the server and database.

-A fictitional auto repair shop was chosen for this project as an example of a consumer that needs to store, access, and alter complex data.
+A fictional auto repair shop was chosen for this project as an example of a consumer that needs to store, access, and alter complex data.
 The shop needs to keep track of customers, their cars, and services.
 Each customer can have many cars, and each car can have many services.
 This led to the creation of nested models, done with Mongoose through embedding.
 In addition to these records, there was a need to track all cars that are currently in the shop for service.
-Checking each service of each car of each customer on every page load would have been excessive, so a seperate model was created to keep track of only the services currently being performed.
+Checking each service of each car of each customer on every page load would have been excessive, so a separate model was created to keep track of only the services currently being performed.
 This _Shop_ model takes the id of the customer, car, and service being performed, and stores them in a much more easily accessible way.
-This seperate model makes querying and manipulating service records much more simple and efficient.
+This separate model makes querying and manipulating service records much more simple and efficient.

 <br />